bazeltools/bazel-deps/README.md

 * resolverCache: where bazel-deps should cache resolved packages.  `local` (`target/local-repo` in the repository root) or `bazel_output_base` (`bazel-deps/local-repo` inside the repository's Bazel output base -- from `bazel info output_base`)
+* namePrefix: a string added to the generated workspace names, to avoid conflicts.
+The external repository names and binding targets of each dependency are prefixed.

 In the default case, with no options given, we use:
 - `highest` versionConflictPolicy